Nidoviral papain-like protease: Classification and nomenclature

 According to the MEROPS protease classification system, nidoviral papain-like proteases are members of clan CA, the papain-like proteases, whose structures and catalytic mechanisms are similar to papain.
 This group contains many viral polyprotein-processing proteases.
 Proteases in this group are found in all domains of life.

 In coronaviruses, single papain-like protease domains are usually known as PLPro, as for example in SARS-CoV and SARS-CoV-2.
 When two such domains are encoded in the genome, they are known as PLP1 and PLP2 or PLPro1 and PLPro2, where the PLPro of single-domain viruses is more similar to PLP2.
 In arteriviruses, the three PLP domains are known as PLP1α, PLP1β, and PLP2.

 Function

 PLPro is a multifunctional enzyme with multiple roles in the viral life cycle, including protease, deubiquitinase, and deISGylating activities.
 In coronaviruses, it occurs as a protein domain within the large, multi-domain nonstructural protein 3 (nsp3) protein.
 PLPro activity is essential for viral replication.
 The evolutionary repurposing of viral proteases for deubiquitination and deISGylation as mechanism for influencing the host innate immune system response is known for a number of viral families.

 Proteolytic processing

 Nidoviral PLPro domains are expressed as part of the large polyprotein encoded by the ORF1ab gene.
-They are responsible for proteolytic processing of the polyprotein to generate mature viral nonstructural proteins (nsps), many of which are components of the replicase-transcriptase complex.
+PLPro domains are responsible for proteolytic processing of the polyprotein to generate mature viral nonstructural proteins (nsps), many of which are components of the replicase-transcriptase complex.
 In coronaviruses, PLPro domains execute the cleavages of the N-terminal nsps1-4, while the 3C-like protease (main protease) cleaves the remaining proteins nsp5-16.